ngs-docs/2018-ggg201b/lab6-rnaseq/README.md

 Learning objectives:

-1. Go through an RNAseq quantification and differential expression pipeline!
+1. Go through an RNAseq quantification and differential expression analysis pipeline!

 2. Break the pipeline down into steps.